 So, can a juicing diet help you lose fat?

-Juicing diets have come in for a lot of criticism by many doctors, dieticians and nutritionists as being unhealthy and dangerous.
+Juicing diets have come in for a lot of criticism by many doctors, dietitians and nutritionists as being unhealthy and dangerous.
 They warn that juicing leads to water loss and muscle loss and not fat loss.
-They say that you pile on any weight lost after you stop the jucing.
+They say that you pile on any weight lost after you stop the juicing.
 So what’s the truth?

 According to nutritionist and diet guru Ann Louise Gittleman juicing can help you lose fat.
 For over 25 years she has helped millions of people lose weight and fat with her popular Fat Flush plans that includes her famous cranberry fat flush juice. (recipe below)